blakeembrey/arity/README.md

 > Set a functions arity (the argument count) by proxying function calls.

-**P.S.** If you need need to enforce arity and don't care about argument length or `this`, use [`nary`](https://github.com/blakeembrey/nary).
-It's magnitudes faster than using `.apply` to proxy arguments.
+**P.S.** If you don't care about `this` and want to receive the exact arity of function arguments, use [`nary`](https://github.com/blakeembrey/nary).
+It uses function invocation over `.apply` to proxy arguments.

-## When would I use this?
+## Why would I use this?

-It's unlikely you'll need to use this utility in everyday development.
-The reason I wrote it was for functional utilities and backward compatibility with user expectations.
-For example, many modules use function arity to decide how the function behaves (e.g. error middleware in `express`, callbacks in `mocha`).
+You probably won't.
+The reason it needs to exist is for functional utilities and backward compatibility with user expectations.
+Many modules use function arity to decide how the function should behave (e.g. middleware in `express` or callbacks in `mocha`).

 ## Installation